Plantlyfe/HOMELAB-/README.md

 - ACLs for security and Internet Access.
 - SNMPv3 Configuration to allow Network Monitoring via Zabbix Server
 - Syslog configured to send traps to Splunk Server
-- Setup as a DNS relay agent to ISP router
+- Setup as a DNS relay agent that forwards DNS requests from clients to ISP router.
+- Setup plantlyfe domain & configured SSH for remote administration

 ---

 ### **Cisco Switch Configuration**
+- Accessed the CLI via PuTTY using a Console Connection to Personal laptop.
+- Router came in preconfigured with unknown password.
+Rebooted to enter rommon mode
 - Static IP address for configuration.
 - VLAN assignments for different roles: Server, Client, Access Point, & Management
 - Trunk ports configured between SW1 and R1 connection as well as Proxmox and SW1 Connections.
 - Subinterfaces configured on both Proxmox and R1 to allow VLAN Hopping
 - SNMPv3 configured to allow Network Monitoring via Zabbix Server
 - Syslog configured to send traps to Splunk Server
+- Setup plantlyfe domain & configured SSH for remote administration
 ---

 ### **TP-Link Router Configuration**
+- Console into router and set it to Accesss Point mode to provide wireless connection to wired homelab network.
+- Performed Ping test to confrim connectivity with different devices in the planylyfe domain.
-- Configured IP addresss to match Access Point VLAN
+- Configured IP addresss to match Access Point VLAN Subnet (outside DHCP range)

 ## **Future Plans**
 - Introduce **Firewall** Technologies such **Fortigate** or **PFsense** into infrastrucutre extra layer of security.